Hypermobility Syndromes: Marfan's, Ehlers-Danlos

 Loeys-Dietz syndrome (LDS)

-Characterized by Marfanoid habitus, hypertelorism, bifid uvula or cleft palate, arterial tortuosity, and multiple arterial aneurysms, including aortic aneurysms.
+LDS is an autosomal dominant inherited disorder, associated with mutations in genes related to TGF-b signaling.
+It is characterized by Marfanoid habitus, hypertelorism, bifid uvula or cleft palate, arterial tortuosity, and multiple arterial aneurysms, including aortic aneurysms.
 Patients may also have craniosynostosis, translucent and velvety skin, talipes equinovarus (clubfoot), and cervical spine instability.
 Ectopia lentis is absent.

 Shprintzen-Goldberg syndrome (SGS)